The Nine Key Elements of a Sample Onboarding Plan for New Employees

 The trend of automating processes is also apparent in the way multiple organisations carry out their onboarding.
 This is especially the case for employers with large volumes of new hires and a global distribution.

-Employee onboarding software solutions, such as introdus, leverage multimedia content and pre-made modules.
-Your employer combines the available modules to match your specific role and department.
-Additionally, they can implement additional tools so as to ensure a smooth journey.
+introdus, another example of an employee onboarding software solution, leverage multimedia content and pre-made timelines.
+The company combines the available timelines to match new hires specific department.
+In addition, they can implement add-ons so as to ensure a smooth journey.

 You can also consult a more specialised onboarding planning, with our software developer onboarding article.
 The article also includes a checklist and a list of best practices.